Roof Garden Design

 Your local Council may require a DA, and although they are generally supportive of the concept, you will need professional advice to proceed.

-What are the benefits of a Roof Garden
+the benefits of a Roof Garden

 The benefits of a roof garden are both personal and environmental.
 Your roof garden provides you with a garden that you would not have otherwise been able to enjoy.
 The contribution to the environment is monumental.